-Staples® Canada environmental initiatives help us operate our business in a more sustainable manner, from product sourcing to our internal operations to the recycling services we offer our customers.
+Staples® Canada environmental initiatives allow the business to operate in a much more sustainable manner - from green product sourcing to taking action within internal operations to expanding recycling services offered to customers.

-We make it easy for our customers to recycle by offering a variety of services, including options for recycling computers and office technology products, ink and toner cartridges, cell phones and other personal electronics, and rechargeable batteries.
-In our internal operations, we are committed to diverting materials from the waste stream.
+Staples Canada makes it easy for customers to recycle computers and office technology products, ink and toner cartridges, cell phones and other personal electronics, and rechargeable batteries.
+The company is committed to diverting materials from the waste stream.

 Battery Recycling Program

 Staples has partnered with Call2Recycle to collect used batteries (rechargeable and alkaline) from all store locations and the home office, for recycling.